Terrigal

 Description

 Framed by a lagoon, a calm cove called the Haven, a steep headland known as the Skillion, and glamorous hillside residential properties, Terrigal is a treat for those who love an outdoor coastal lifestyle.
-It’s also an ideal escape for city dwellers, with a thriving social scene and several exciting rooftop venues and outdoor terraces to enjoy drinks with friends.
+It’s also an ideal escape for city dwellers, with a thriving social scene, exciting rooftop venues and outdoor terraces to enjoy drinks and dining out with friends.

 Terrigal Snapshot